ENSTA-U2IS-AI/MUAD-Dataset/README.md

 # MUAD: Multiple Uncertainties for Autonomous Driving Dataset

-This repository contains some development kits (in PyTorch) that we used for our BMVC 2022 paper:
+This repository contains some development kits including the scripts for the evaluation (in PyTorch) that we used for our BMVC 2022 paper:

 MUAD: Multiple Uncertainties for Autonomous Driving, a benchmark for multiple uncertainty types and tasks.

 [[Paper]](https://arxiv.org/abs/2203.01437) [[Website]](https://muad-dataset.github.io/)

+## ICCV UNCV 2023 | MUAD challenge
-We also host a challenge on the Codalab platform for uncertainty estimation in semantic segmentation.
-The practice phase is now open, go and have a try! 🚀 🚀 🚀 [[Challenge link]](https://codalab.lisn.upsaclay.fr/competitions/8007)
+MUAD challenge is now on board on the Codalab platform for uncertainty estimation in semantic segmentation.
+This challenge is hosted in conjunction with the [ICCV 2023](https://iccv2023.thecvf.com/) workshop, [Uncertainty Quantification for Computer Vision (UNCV)](https://uncv2023.github.io/).
+Go and have a try! 🚀 🚀 🚀 [[Challenge link]](https://codalab.lisn.upsaclay.fr/competitions/8007)

 ## How to download the MUAD dataset?